-We must get at least 200 requests a month on Sound Proofing Wooden Floors.
-This is a simple operation; however, the process must start at the home building stage.
-Having said that there are a few ways to cover the existing floor.
-In this post, we will try and touch on both aspects of Sound Proofing Wooden Floors.
-In fact, Noise Pollution is very unpleasant when the problem can’t be solved.
+We must get at least 200 requests a month on Soundproofing Floors.
+This is a simple operation; however, the process must start at the home-building stage.
+There are a few ways to cover the existing floor.
+This post will try and touch on both aspects of Sound Proofing Wooden Floors.
+Noise Pollution is very unpleasant when the problem can’t be solved.

 Soundproofing Wooden Floors in Existing Homes

-This application is a little more complicated than doing the installation at the building stage.
-The biggest problem with floors that are already in place with a ceiling below is sound transference.
-Sound transference is carried from through all components.
+This application is a little more complicated than installing it at the building stage.
+Sound transference is the biggest problem with floors already in place with a ceiling below.
+Sound transference is carried through all components.

-However, to do this, either the floor must be lifted or the ceiling removed.
-This will add cost to the application.
-Ideally, two layers of 135mm Aerolite Insulation must be fitted tightly between the beams.
-There must be no airspace gaps between top and bottom.
+However, to do this, we must either lift the floor or remove the ceiling.
+It will add cost to the application.
+Ideally, we must tightly fit two 135mm Aerolite Insulation layers between the beams.
+There must be no airspace gaps between the top and bottom.

-The 135mm Aerolite Insulation has an NRC 1.1 so installing two layers is great your NRC will be awesome.
-The wonderful thing about the Aerolite is that the fire rating is also Class A/1 this means Aerolite will not burn.
-In fact, this insulation has the best fire rating in South Africa.
+The 135mm Aerolite Insulation has an NRC of 1.1, so installing two layers is great.
+Your NRC will be awesome.
+The wonderful thing about the Aerolite is that the fire rating is also Class A/1.
+It means Aerolite will not burn.
+The insulation has the best fire rating in South Africa.
 This is essential between floor and ceiling space.

 Application Was Floor Boards Have Been Removed

-This is the ideal scenario rather than removing the ceiling as this application allows for reducing walking noise.
-In this application, all the Floor beams will need to have a 10 to 15mm Sondor rubber fitted all along the beams’ length.
+This is the ideal scenario rather than removing the ceiling, as this application reduces walking noise.
+In this application, all the Floor beams will need a 10 to 15mm Sondor rubber fitted along the beams’ length.

-The advantage of fitting the Sondor rubber is to reduce the impact noise of walking.
-However, this will not eradicate this type of noise, but it will substantially improve noise levels.
+The advantage of fitting the Sondor rubber is reducing the impact of walking noise.
+However, this will not eradicate noise but substantially improve noise levels.

-Then the two layers of Aerolite can be installed, reducing noise pollution and talking noise substantially.
+Then the two layers of Aerolite can be installed, substantially reducing noise pollution and talking noise.